 Between the small and medium sizes WSR (Women’s Small Relaxed) has the length of a Small and the width of a Medium suit.

-Men’s and unisex neoprene + wetsuit sizes
+Men’s and Unisex neoprene + wetsuit sizes

 HEIGHT (CM)CHEST (CM)WAIST (CM)INSIDE LEG (CM)